2006 Wimbledon Championships – Women's singles

 Venus Williams was the defending champion, but lost in the third round to Jelena Janković.

-With Serena Williams not competing due to a knee injury, this marked the first Wimbledon since 1999 not to feature either of the Williams sisters in the final.
+With Serena Williams not competing due to a knee injury, this marked the only edition of Wimbledon between 1999 and 2011 not to feature either of the Williams sisters in the final.

-Li Na became the first Chinese player (male or female) to reach a major singles quarterfinal.
-This also marked the major debut of future world No. 2 Agnieszka Radwańska, who reached the fourth round as a wildcard before losing to Kim Clijsters.
+Li Na was the first Chinese player (male or female) to reach a major singles quarterfinal.